ABOUT ME

 There are a million options here, so I’ll share what works for me.

 Aim for ‘balance over time’.
 I feed on a rotational basis.
+Often, I follow the sales of different types/brands of food (usually online is cheaper, and also pricematching at the big pet food stores).
 This helps to prevent fussiness, and to promote a tolerance to a wide range of foods and ingredients.
 I also feed balanced raw.
 Not everyone agrees with this and that’s okay.

 Raw food MUST be balanced (general rule is 80% protein, 10% bone content, 10% excreting organs).
 Human grade meats are the best.
 Pet grade meats often contain preservatives and are unregulated in Australia.